jean-philippe-martin/JavaJson/doc/features.md

 If you have multiple cursors when you press `g`, then a groupby will be attempted at each of the cursors.

+## Parse JSON

+When the cursor is on a line of text that happens to be JSON, you can press the `ENTER` key to parse it and make it part of the document.

+Parsing can be undone with the `shift-Z` key.

 # Related

 Return to [README](../README.md).